A small cow held behind a crate in a factory farm, eating or drinking out of a blue bowl, looking toward the camera.

 By

 When most of us picture a cow enjoying a meal, we picture beautiful pastures with grass and other plants for cows to graze.
 Unfortunately, this picturesque ideal is not the reality for most cows.
-Cows’ welfare and nutrition is deprioritized in order for factory farms to implement cost-cutting and unsustainable animal feed, such as corn, soybeans, and their byproducts.
+Welfare and nutrition is deprioritized in order for factory farms to implement cost-cutting and unsustainable animal feed, such as corn, soybeans, and their byproducts.

 Cows’ natural diet consists mainly of grasses, legumes, alfalfa, clover, and hay.
 They are grazing animals, after all.
 Many cows also enjoy fruits as delicious snacks.
 In fact, the average cow eats 2% of their body weight a day, which averages out to 24-26 pounds of food each day.
 That’s a lot of food!